Big Button - Part 9 - Rust Development Workflow

 Terminal window

-git commit -m "did some fun work"
+git commit -m "Completed some amazing work"

-3. Push the changes to GitHub.
+3. Push the local changes to GitHub.com (assuming the default main git branch)

 Terminal window